uvastatlab/git_guide/README.md

 Modify the file to resolve the merge conflict: Decide which line(s) to keep or otherwise integrate them, then delete the `<<<<<<< HEAD`, `>>>>>>> new_branch`, and `=======` markers.

-Save the file, stage it, and them commit to resolve the merge conflict:
+Save the file, stage it, and then commit to resolve the merge conflict:

 `git add file.txt`
 `git commit -am 'resolve file.txt merge conflict between main and new_branch'`